Griggs provides a full curriculum for Kindergarten through Grade 12.

 Standard High School Diploma

-Students in the U.S. have a year from date of enrollment to complete their coursework.
+Students in the U.S. have a 12 months from date of enrollment to complete their coursework.
 International students have 18 months to allow for delays in textbook shipments and other unforeseen circumstances.
+Though students are given this time allotment, our program is designed to be completed in 9 months and students are encouraged to finish as close to that timeline as possible.

 Students who require extra time for their coursework are granted an automatic free 6-week extension.
 At the time of a course deadline, an email will be sent notifying students of this extension.
 After the 6-week grace period, the student will lose access to the course, and will need to contact GIA for an extension.
 See Catalog/Handbook for fees.